 Throughout 2020, we took the time to closely evaluate if changing the current scoring system would work for us.
 In so doing, and after many months of internal testing, we developed EGAD; an acronym for Exceptional, Good, Average and Disappointing.
 EGAD is an all new evaluation system aimed at offering a veritable opinion on a piece of software or hardware; one more inline with the way friends and family would use word of mouth vocabulary when talking about products.
 In this sense, we absolutely feel the new system is far more encompassing than the previous numeric method of scoring.

-To better understand how EGAD will be used at Vamers, we have put together a brief overview of what the new evaluation criteria will mean for reviews going forward.
+To better understand how EGAD will be used at Vamers alongside our Ethics Policy, we have put together a brief overview of what the new evaluation criteria will mean for reviews going forward.

 The ‘Exceptional’ designation infers the product being reviewed is ‘must have’.
 The kind of product that always comes to the forefront of thoughts, conversations and recommendations; and is, for very good reason, often award winning.
 These products are absolutely deserving of your time, money and consideration.